runtimeverification/verified-smart-contracts/uniswap/results/README.md

           * RETURN `((self.balance - msg.value) * token_bought * 1000) / ((token_reserve - token_bought) * 997) + 1`

 NOTE: The path #3.v reverts due to the division-by-zero failure of `numerator / denominator`, where `denominator` becomes zero.
+In other word, you are not allowed to buy the whole amount of reserved tokens.